FuelLabs/sway-libs/sway_libs/src/nft/SPECIFICATION.md

 #### `meta_data()`

-Returns the metadata associated with the specified token.
+Returns the stored data associated with the specified token.

 #### `set_meta_data()`

-Creates new or overwrites the existing metadata for the specified token.
+Stores a struct containing information / data particular to an individual token.

 ### Supply